-The site of the proposed works is located on the lighthouse road at Cross Cove, Skellig Michael, Co.
+The site of the proposed works is located on access routes above the lighthouse road, Skellig Michael, Co.
 Kerry - within the Skelligs SPA (004007).
 This island is a World Heritage Site and Statutory Nature Reserve which is subject to regular tourist footfall as well as maintenance works teams throughout the summer season.
-Data which informs this report was gathered in summer 2021 from mid-May to October.
+Data which informs this report was gathered in summers of 2021 and 2022 from mid-May to October.